401 North First Street

 A groundbreaking ceremony was held on Wednesday, August 29, 1956 to begin construction of what would be the Birger Sandzén Memorial Gallery.
 The officiating minister was Rev. Elmer Danielson and participants in the ceremony included Mrs. Birger Sandzén, Dr. and Mrs. Charles Pelham Greenough, 3rd, and Dr. Robert Mortvedt.
 A flag raising ceremony and recital was held on Bethany College’s Founders Day on October 15, 1957.

 The architects for the Gallery were Robert Wehrli and Harold D. Engstrom of Casper, Wyoming.
-Initial work began on August 1, 1956, with the building being constructed of light steel and a red brick veneer facing 65 feet wide by 149 feet long.
-The gallery contains ten exhibition areas which include two corridors, two large rooms, four smaller rooms, a sculpture hall and a room for guest artists.
+Initial work began on August 1, 1956, with the building being constructed of steel, wood, and a red brick veneer facing 65 feet wide by 149 feet long.
+The gallery originally contained ten exhibition areas which include two corridors, two large rooms, four smaller rooms, a sculpture hall and a library.
 The architects’ design provides an extensive exhibition area and a climate-controlled environment to protect the art.
 Actual construction of the gallery was completed by Johnson Brothers Construction Company of Salina, Kansas.

 The Gallery was dedicated on Sunday, October 20, 1957 in a service conducted by Rev. N. Everett Hedeen and Bethany College President Robert Mortvedt.
 It was held in the Thorsén Room, named in honor of Prof. Emeritus Johan Oscar Thorsén.
 The gallery officially opened to the public on Tuesday, November 12, 1957 with the first exhibition being a retrospective of art by Birger Sandzén from 1910 to 1952.